-Plan assets will be allocated to benefit categories in a particular order.
+Plan assets will be allocated to benefit categories in an order.
 Beginning with the benefit category that has the first claim on Plan assets, payments will be made for:

-- benefits for retirees or beneficiaries that are or could be on the pension rolls at the beginning of the 3-year period ending with the Plan's termination date at the lowest benefit level in effect during the 5 year period ending with the Plan's termination date: - ~ benefits generally guaranteed by the Pension Benefit Guaranty Corporation (PBGC); - benefits that are non-forfeitable (vested) under the Plan, but not guaranteed by the PBGC; - ~ all other benefits under the Plan.
+- benefits for retirees or beneficiaries that are or could be on the pension rolls at the beginning of the 3-year period ending with the Plan's termination date at the lowest benefit level in effect during the 5-year period ending with the Plan's termination date: - benefits generally guaranteed by the PBGC: - benefits that are non-forfeitable (vested) under the Plan, but not guaranteed by the PBGC; - all other benefits under the Plan.